 - Mix the dry ingredients into the butter mixture, stirring until incorporated.

 - Chill for 30 minutes.
-Preheat the oven to 350°F. Line two baking sheets with parchment paper.
+Preheat the oven to 350°F. Line two baking sheets with parchment paper or nonstick baking mats.

-- On a floured surface, roll out the dough, and using cookie cutters, break the dough up.
+- On a floured surface, roll out the dough into a flat sheet.

 - Place the cookies onto a parchment paper lined baking sheet, and bake for 8 minutes, or until crisp.